trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### The chicken-egg problem

-Languages might have started out as unwieldy beasts, more imposed by the words wanting to spread through the human mind population, than by actual utility to the humans, basically proto language babbling for no good reason, slowly turning into a better and better structured system over time, gradually unfolding.
+Languages might have started out as unwieldy beasts, more imposed by the words wanting to spread through the human mind population, than by actual utility to the humans,  proto language babbling for no good reason, slowly turning into a better and better structured system over time, gradually unfolding.

 > No other species has a faculty remotely like human language in its power.